-USE OF NON-GAAP MEASURES: This presentation refers to "Adjusted EBITDA" and "run-rate EBITDA", which do not have any standardized meanings prescribed by generally accepted accounting principles in Canada ("GAAP") and as such, may not be comparable to similar measures presented by other issuers.
-"Adjusted EBITDA" income or loss before interest, taxes, depreciation and amortization, share based compensation, unrealized gains/losses on derivative contracts, non-cash items, transaction costs and other items considered non-recurring in nature.
-Management utilizes Adjusted EBITDA to evaluate the financial performance indicator of the Corporation's success.
-In measure widely used by securities analysts, investors and others to evaluate the financial performance of the Corporation and other companies in the midstream industry.
-Investors should be cautioned that Adjusted EBITDA should not be construed as alternatives to earnings, cash flow from operating activities or other measures of financial results determined in accordance with GAAP as an indicator of the Corporation's performance and may not be companies with similar calculations.
+This presentation refers to the non-GAAP financial measures "Adjusted EBITDA", "run-rate EBITDA", and "Net Debt" which do not have any standardized meaning prescribed by GAAP.
+Adjusted EBITDA is calculated as income (or loss) before finance costs, taxes, depreciation, share-based compensation, unrealized gains/losses on derivative contracts, non-cash items, transaction costs, lease payments under IFRS 16 Leases and other items considered non-recurring in nature plus the Company's proportionate share of EBITDA in their equity investments.
+Adjusted EBITDA is used by management to set objectives, make operating and capital investment decisions, monitor debt covenants, and assess performance.
+In addition to its use by management, Tidewater Renewables also believes Adjusted EBITDA is a measure widely used by securities analysts, investors, lending institutions, and others to evaluate the financial performance of the Company and other companies in the renewable energy industry.
+As a result, Adjusted EBITDA is presented as a relevant measure in the MD&A to assist analysts and readers in assessing the performance of the Company as seen from management's perspective.
 "Run-rate EBITDA" is defined as the expected Adjusted EBITDA to be generated by a specific acquired asset or specific growth project corresponding to a full year of operations at full capacity. run-rate EBITDA excludes non-cash items including depreciation and stock-based compensation.
-The calculation of run-rate EBITDA is based in certain estimates and assumptions and should not be regarded as a representation by the Corporation or any other person that the Corporation will achieve such operating results.
-Prospective investors should not place undue reliance on the Corporation's run-rate EBITDA and should make their own independent assessment of the Corporation's overall financial strength.
+The calculation of run-rate EBITDA is based on certain estimates and assumptions and should not be regarded as a representation by the Company or any other person that the Company will achieve such operating results.
+Prospective investors should not place undue reliance on the Company's run-rate EBITDA and should make their own independent assessment of the Company's future results or operations, cash flows and financial condition.